durrantlab/webina/README.md

 ## Description of Use ##

-### Preparing Receptor/Ligand PDBQT Input Files ###
+### Receptor/Ligand PDBQT Input Files ###

 As is the case with command-line Vina, Webina accepts input receptor and ligand files in the PDBQT format.
-The latest version of the Webina app interfaces with the PDBQTConvert app (included in the git repository) to convert these files from other formats (e.g., PDB) to PDBQT.
+The latest version of the Webina app optionally interfaces with the PDBQTConvert app (included in the git repository) to convert these files from other formats (e.g., PDB) to PDBQT.
 But some advanced users may wish to provide their own PDBQT files.
-Such users include:
+Such users
+include:

 * Users who wish to have more fine-grained control over the input.
 For example, users who wish to specify protonation states, ring-conformational